 Go through your home, looking at everything that is at knee height or below, organizing and removing items as needed to reduce tripping risk and give yourself as much clear walking space as possible.
 All throw rugs should be removed or secured with anti-slip mats, and all electronics cords should be tucked away.
 Discard any step stools that don’t have handles and look for any other items, such as door jams, wastepaper baskets, and décor that is low on the ground and may be difficult to see while walking, especially at night.

 Stairs in front of your home don’t have to keep you stuck inside for fear of tripping.
-Modular and threshold ramps by National Ramp can meet your budget, aesthetic and safety needs so you can get in and out comfortably.
+Modular ramps, portable ramps, and threshold ramps by National Ramp can meet your budget, aesthetic and safety needs so you can get in and out comfortably with your mobility device.
+Be sure to look for a ramp that is 36 inches wide to comply with Americans With Disabilities Act (ADA).
+National Ramp's can be found at medical supply companies across North America.
+When installing any home accessibility devices check with local building codes.

 - Steady yourself with grab bars, secure up all handrails